HTML attribute: autocomplete

 Description

 The autocomplete attribute provides a hint to the user agent specifying how to, or indeed whether to, prefill a form control.
-The attribute value is either the keyword off or on, or a space-separated list of tokens.
+The attribute value is either the keyword off or on, or an ordered list of space-separated tokens.

 If an <input>, <select> or <textarea> element has no autocomplete attribute, the browser will use the autocomplete attribute of the element's owning form.
 The owning form is either the <form> matching the id specified by the form attribute of the element (if present) or, more commonly, the <form> the element is nested in.